skibblenybbles/django-commando/README.md

 django-commando provides management command overrides for Django, South, Haystack and django CMS.
-Each of these commands improves the `help` display but simply runs the underlying management command when run.
+Each of these commands improves the `help` display and simply executes the underlying management command when run.

 To use the provided management command overrides, add any of the